 CNS Licensure & Certification Requirements

-Many RNs pursue a DNP in order to become a Clinical Nurse Specialist (CNS).
-Like other specialty titles (e.g. nurse anesthetist), this is an advanced practice registered nurse (APRN) qualification.
-CNSs typically work in acute care facilities such as hospitals, clinics, and physician offices, or in long-term care and community-based healthcare settings.
+Many RNs pursue a DNP in order to become a Clinical Nurse Specialist (CNS) after being advised by their mentors.
+Like other specialty titles, CNS is an advanced practice registered nurse (APRN) qualification.
+Clinical nurse specialists typically work in acute care facilities such as hospitals, clinics, and physician offices, or in long-term care and community-based healthcare settings.

 In order to be certified as a CNS and licensed in your state, you may be required to: